pavi22ravi13/M2_Embedded_4x4-Keypad-Interfacing/1_Requirements/readme.md

 * Risk of computer virus.

 ## OPPORTUNITIES:
-Apart from those informations that are mentioned above in the objectives, you can also use your ideas how to take this project to next level by adding more informations like:
+you can also use your ideas and take this project to next level by researching to it.
-Display all the books that are available, display highest price books etc.

 ## THREATS:
  * inadequacy of infrastructure and hardware.